Tuberculosis (TB) : Meaning, Symptoms and Treatment

 These places are Asia, Russia, Latin America, Africa, Eastern Europe and the Caribbean Islands.

-Excessive alcohol consumption and the use of IV drugs will weaken the immune system, hence making you more susceptible to tuberculosis.
+Excessive alcohol consumption and the use of IV drugs will weaken the immune system, hence making you more susceptible to TB.

-Moreover, tobacco greatly increases your risk of tuberculosis and also causes death due to TB.
+Moreover, tobacco greatly increases your risk of TB and also causes death due to TB.

 Socio economic factors